 Children’s Day or Baal Diwas is celebrated on the 14th of November, on the birth anniversary of Pandit Jawaharlal Nehru, the first Prime Minister of India.
 Jawaharlal Nehru was a member of the Indian National Congress and was a part of the long freedom struggle against the British.
 Among other things, Nehru was known to be fond of children.
-He was a strong believer in children’s education, and would often say that children are the future leaders of the nation.
+He was a strong believer in children’s education and would often say that children are the future leaders of the nation.
 He stressed on the importance of grooming children to be good citizens of the country, and a good education was the way to achieve it.
 He also believed that to build a progressive nation, children should be provided ample opportunities to learn and grow.
 He was also very popular with children, who would lovingly call him Chacha or Uncle Nehru.
-After his death in 1964, an official resolution was passed in the parliament to declare his birthday as Children’s Day, as a way to remember his dream and work towards realising it.
+After his death in 1964, an official resolution was passed in the parliament to declare his birthday as Children’s Day as a way to remember his dream and work towards realising it.

 In an attempt to keep Chacha Nehru’s vision alive, many organisations across the country celebrate Children’s Day every year with immense enthusiasm.
-On November 14, several people and officials gather at the statue where Pandit Nehru was cremated and pay homage to him.
+On November 14, several people and officials gather every year at the statue where Pandit Nehru was cremated and pay homage to him.
 In schools, teachers organise activities for children to commemorate the occasion.
 In some schools, the principal addresses the assembly with a speech on the importance of childhood and education.
 Teachers praise children and allow them free time during classes to play or do any activity they like.
 Some schools also organise cultural programmes that include a variety of fun activities.
 Some of these activities include dance and singing, plays and skits, sports competitions, essay and poem-writing competitions, debate competitions, etc. Schools often give students the freedom to wear colourful clothes instead of their uniforms on Children’s Day, which builds excitement in the air.
 Competitions are followed by prize distribution, and children are also given refreshments.
 These refreshments include snacks and finger food, along with sweets and beverages.
 Some schools organise fancy dress competitions where children are encouraged to dress up as their favourite characters and personalities.

 The theme of these cultural programmes often revolves around the importance of education.
 The moral of plays and skits performed on that day stresses on how children should be encouraged to study and play, as it can help them grow.
-Essay competitions focus on things like favourite memories with family, favourite games, or favourite TV show.
-From games to competitions and snacks, everything is organised keeping children’s happiness in mind.
+Essay competitions focus on things like favourite memories with family, favourite games, or favourite TV shows.
+From games to competitions and snacks, everything is organised, keeping children’s happiness in mind.

 Children’s Day is also an opportunity for residential complexes and non-governmental organisations to contribute to Pandit Nehru’s vision.
 It is a known fact that there are inequalities in our nation – several children are homeless, uneducated, and orphaned.
-Non-governmental organisations celebrate Children’s Day by organising drives and other activities where people can contribute to make the lives of underprivileged children better.
+Non-governmental organisations celebrate Children’s Day by organising drives and other activities where people can contribute to making the lives of underprivileged children better.
 On this day, they encourage people to donate money or sponsor a child’s education.
 Non-governmental organisations also go to orphanages to celebrate with the children.
 They provide them with food, toys, and games.
 Some of them also donate books to children’s libraries to encourage the habit of reading and building imagination.
 Residential complexes take advantage of Children’s Day to encourage all the families living in the complex to get together and have fun.
 They also organise competitions and programmes and encourage children to participate in them.
-Occasions like Children’s Day are a great way for children to get to know other children in these spaces, and have fun.
+Occasions like Children’s Day are a great way for children to get to know other children in these spaces and have fun.